theaquaflower/AquaFlower_HA_Integration/README.md

 ### **Step 2: Manual Installation (Use Only If You Skipped Step 1)**
 1. Download the latest release from [GitHub Releases](https://github.com/theaquaflower/aquaflower-home-assistant).
-2. Extract and copy the `aquaflower` folder into:
+2. Extract and copy the `aquaflower` folder into:/config/custom_components/
 3. Restart Home Assistant.

 ---